oberocks/obebs4-js/README.md

 ## Object Utility Methods

-The methods exposed by the OBE:BS4 JavaScript Markup Factory can be used in your custom work much like they're used by the OBEBS4 object internally.
+The methods exposed by the OBEBS4.js Markup Factory & Methods can be used in your custom work much like they're used by the OBEBS4 object internally.
 Here's an example of each method, again using our initialized example:

 ### OBEBS4.dom()